The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 The business benefits of a Minimum Viable Product are:

-With an MVP, insights into the success of a product can be predicted, and potential improvements can be identified even before actual money flows into the production of the final product or a full product version.
-The sooner developers find out whether a product will please and benefit end customers, the less effort and costs will have to be spent on a product that ultimately does not succeed on the market.
+Just as you would calculate the Return on Investment (ROI) of custom software development , with an MVP, insights into the success of a product can be predicted, and potential improvements can be identified even before actual money flows into the production of the final product or a complete product version.
+The sooner developers find out whether a product will please and benefit end customers, the less effort and costs will have to be spent on a product that fails to succeed.

 What are the disadvantages of an MVP?

-Disadvantages often occur when an MVP is misunderstood as a pre-product with the smallest possible set of functions or half-finished functions.
+Disadvantages often occur when an MVP is misunderstood as a pre-product with the most miniature possible set of functions or half-finished functions.
 In this form, no meaningful or, in the worst case, only misleading insights can be gained.
-The MVP is then simply not of high enough quality or, in other words, not viable enough to be able to logically evaluate the end-user experience.
+The MVP is then simply not of high enough quality or, in other words, not viable enough to logically evaluate the end-user experience.

 On the other hand, it should also be avoided to develop a fully-fledged end product.
 Note: a Minimum Viable Product is not a final product.

-It is best to create a list of MVP functions and then narrow them down to a minimum.
-Which steps do users have to go through in order to get added value?
+It is best to create a list of MVP functions and then narrow them to a minimum.
+Which steps do users have to go through to get added value?
 Which steps can be dispensed?

 Other common obstacles to the development of a successful MVP